 Writer / DIRECTOR / Soldier / advocate

 Rebecca Murga is an award-winning filmmaker who works in Los Angeles as a writer and director.
-She produces and directs films, commercials, documentaries and digital series in both English and Spanish.
-Her work has been featured on Mundo Fox, ABC, CBS, and HBO digital.
+She produces and directs films, commercials, documentaries and branded content in both English and Spanish.
+Her work has been featured on Mundo Fox, ABC, CBS, A&E, and HBO digital.
 She served as a U.S. Army Captain and Public Affairs Officer, and has deployed to Iraq, Kuwait, and Afghanistan.

 Rebecca was recently selected for the 2016-2018 Disney / ABC Directing Program.
 The two-year professional directing program, which spans two television seasons based upon ABC’s production calendar, recruits experienced directors on the cusp of making the transition into episodic directing.
 Those selected to participate in the program become part of the Disney | ABC Directing Program directing talent pool.
 Rebecca has shadowed director Billy Gierhart (SONS OF ANARCHY, WALKING DEAD) on MARVEL'S AGENTS OF S.H.I.E.L.D.
 She has also shadowed director and series star Kevin McKidd on GREY’S ANATOMY.